GitExcited/MRE-soen341projectW2024/Sprint 2/Contributions.md

 - March 8 : 2 hrs working on frontend.
 Created rental page.
 - March 9:  3 hrs working on front end.
 Created a confirmation page for renters.

+## Rishit Mittal
+- March 8 : 1 hour working on front end.
+Made a plan on how to make renting page.
+- March 10 : 2 hours working on front end.
+Created a static page for rental page.
+- March 11 : 5:30 hours working on front end.
+Finsihed up the renting page which dynamically shows the details of the car at which rent now button was pressed.
+Made confirmation page that displays a message when pressed submit.